hyperbx/Marathon/README.md

 # Building

 ### Windows
-- Windows 10 version 1909 or higher
+- Windows 10 (x64) version 1909 or higher
 - Visual Studio 2022
-- .NET 6.0 Runtime and SDK
+- .NET 6.0 runtime and SDK

 Clone Marathon and open the solution in Visual Studio 2022 and build for the necessary configuration.